The harsh realities of war. Concentration camp victims during the Boer War.

 1880 The Battle of Bronkhorstspruit takes place and a British detachment is cut to pieces.

-1914 Rebel commando leader Jopie Fourie is shot for high treason, but it was a potent factor in teh rise of the National Party, as his death only served to stir up even already bitter feelings among the Boers, still smarting from losing the Boer War and the way the women and children were treated in the concentration camps.
+1914 Rebel commando leader Jopie Fourie is shot for high treason, but his execution turns out to be a potent factor in the rise of the National Party, as his death only served to stir up already bitter feelings among the Boers, who were still smarting from losing the Boer War and the way the in which women and children were treated in the concentration camps.

 1915 The last Australian troops are evacuated from Gallipoli, Turkey.